 Observe, that the above DAG structure satisfies Condition \ref{cond:layered} with $c_d=1$ and Condition \ref{cond:norming} with a constant $c_N>0$.
-Next, we augment each $\N_j$ with elements from $\mathcal{G}_j$ to form new sets $\tilde{\N}_j$, such that none of the elements $x\in\mathcal{X}_n$ have boundary effects.
+Next, we augment each $\N_j$ with elements from $\mathcal{G}_j$ to form new sets $\tilde{\N}_j$, ensuring that none of the elements $x\in\mathcal{X}_n$ are affected by boundary effects.
 Specifically, for all $X_i\in\X_n$, let $\mathcal{A}(X_i)$ be the collection of all ancestors of $X_i$, i.e., the collection of all elements of $\X_n$ such that there exists a directed path from that element to $X_i$.
-Then for all $X\in \mathcal{A}(X_i)\cap\N_j$, $j<\eta(i)$, under Condition \ref{cond:norming} and recalling $\gamma=2$, we have
+Then for all $X\in \mathcal{A}(X_i)\cap\N_j$, $j<\eta(i)$, under Condition \ref{cond:norming} and recalling that $\gamma=2$, we have

-Next we describe the iterative data augmentation procedure.
+Next, we describe the iterative data augmentation procedure.
 Recall that in Algorithm \ref{alg:dag grid} the parent sets for elements in layers $j\leq j_0$, with $j_0$ only depending on $\alpha$ and $d$, were initialized as $\mr{pa}(X_i)=\cup_{j'=0}^{j-1}\N_{j'}$.
 In this case we do not use data augmentation and set $\tilde{\N}_j = \N_j$, $\forall\;, 0\le j \le j_0$.
 For all $j_0< j \le \eta(n)-1$, we iteratively augment each layer $\N_{j}$ to $\tilde{\N}_{j}$ as